Manishch22/Totp-binder-service/README.md

 	}}"
  ```

+### Deployment of esignet service and ui:
+Please build the latest mock-esignet-integration-impl and use this jar in the artifactory.
+For UI modified the public/locales/en.json for Login with TOTP placeholders, so update the same in the artifactory

-# mock-identity customization:
+## Mock-identity customization:

-As of now used mock identity to test this TOTP based authentication.
+Used mock identity to test this TOTP based authentication.
 MOCK Identity application has been customized to support TOTP based authentication as per [requirements](https://github.com/mosip/hackathon/blob/master/Decode-2023/totp_auth_for_esignet/TOTP_Implementation_for_MOSIP_eSignet.pdf)

-## Configurations:
+### Configuration modifications:

-The following configuration keys should be added/modified as below in **mock-identity-system-default.properties**.
+The following configuration keys should be added/modified in **mock-identity-system-default.properties**.
 ```
 mosip.mock.totp-bind.security.algorithm-name=AES/ECB/PKCS5Padding \
 // this is reference id used to encrypt and decrypt the TOTP key